-Classification of records
+Classification of Records

 Water-quality data for surface-water sites are grouped into one of three classifications.
 A continuing-record station is a site where data are collected on a regularly scheduled basis.
 Frequency may be once or more times daily, weekly, monthly, or quarterly.
 A partial-record station is a site where limited water-quality data are collected systematically over a period of years.
 Frequency of sampling is usually less than quarterly.
-A miscellaneous sampling site is a location other than a continuing or partial-record station where random samples are collected to give better areal coverage to define water-quality conditions in the river basin.
+A miscellaneous sampling site is a location other than a continuing or partial-record station, where random samples are collected to give better areal coverage to define water-quality conditions in the river basin.

-A careful distinction needs to be made between "continuing records", as used in this report, and "continuous recordings," which refers to a continuous graph or a series of discrete values punched at short intervals on a paper tape.
+A careful distinction needs to be made between "continuing records" as used in this report and "continuous recordings", which refers to a continuous graph or a series of discrete values punched at short intervals on a paper tape.
 Some records of water quality, such as temperature and specific conductance, may be obtained through continuous recordings; however, because of costs, most data are obtained only monthly or less frequently.
-Locations of stations for which records on the quality of surface water appear in this report are shown in figure 6.